 Drinking From a Firehose

-It’s the same when we go overboard with talking about our research and what we’ve found.
-The person we’re talking to just wants a little knowledge, not the torrent of data that we’ve collected.
+It's the same when we go overboard with talking about our research and what we've found.
+The person we're talking to just wants a little knowledge (or entertainment), not the torrent of data that we've collected.

-They just wanted a drink of water, not the entire fire hose.
+They just wanted a drink of water, not the whole firehose.

-Where We Go Wrong When Talking to Non-Genealogists
+Where We Go Wrong When Talking With Non-Genealogists

 We genealogists are a passionate bunch.
-Our research is important to us and we want to share the discoveries about our family with our relatives.
-After all, it’s their history, too.
+Our research is important to us and we want to share our discoveries with our relatives.
+After all, it's their history, too.

 But many of our relatives aren't quite there yet.
 They might be curious about what we've found, but they aren't interested in the research process like we are.